Laws, Regulations & Annotations

 515.0005 Religious Organizations.
 Personal property held by a religious organization and used to furnish rectories, convents, and caretakers' quarters used by priests, nuns, and caretakers is held for household use or purposes and is eligible for the exemption.
 C 6/20/1984.

 515.0009 Rented Residences.
 Furnishings used in a personal residence that is rented during the summer each year are assessable under general assessment provisions.
-Revenue and Taxation Code section 224 specifically states that the phrase "personal effects, household furnishings and pets" does not include "personally held or used in connection with a trade, profession or business."
+Revenue and Taxation Code section 224 specifically states that the phrase "personal effects, household furnishings and pets" does not include "personalty held or used in connection with a trade, profession or business."
 C 11/2/2001.